NYU Langone Hospital—Long Island Patient Stories

 On January 21, 2013, Michelle was admitted to a local area Hospital.
 She was in preterm labor at 20 weeks with twins.
 This was after she and her husband tried for years to conceive, and finally, following a few rounds of IVF, she became pregnant.
 Michelle was being seen by a doctor specializing in high risk pregnancies.
 Upon arriving on that cold day in January, the doctor told her there was nothing she could do to save the babies.
 Michelle and her husband were told to go home and wait to go into labor, which would happen in about two weeks; go to her OB/GYN doctor and have labor induced; or go into New York City to a doctor who performs late-term abortions.

 Michelle and her husband were devastated.
 They were given no hope and left believing that they had no options.
-When they arrived back home, Michelle called her gynecologist who suggested she get a second opinion from Martin R. Chavez, MD, Chief of Maternal Fetal Medicine at NYU Winthrop Hospital.
+When they arrived back home, Michelle called her gynecologist who suggested she get a second opinion from Martin R. Chavez, MD, Chief of Maternal Fetal Medicine at NYU Langone Hospital—Long Island.
 Dr. Chavez has a specialized expertise in high risk pregnancies, ultrasound diagnosis, ultrasound guided procedures and fetal surgery procedures.
 So, that same day, Michelle and her husband went to meet with Dr. Chavez.

 “That was the day our lives changed and my babies were given a second chance at life,” said Michelle.
 While Dr. Chavez told her there were no guarantees, he said he was willing to”jump into the fire” and try to save her babies by inserting a cervical cerclage.
 Michelle had never heard the term before, but Dr. Chavez explained clearly that the procedure involves the placement of stitches in the cervix to keep it closed and prevent preterm labor.
 He explained how it was performed and repeated that, while it was not a sure thing, he would offer them the option.